ihjacobs925/react_es6_global/11-film-3-unidirectional.md

 - Add films to a user's faves
 - Filter the films the user is looking at

-To do this, you'll need to move your state up to the top of the component tree so all of the data is more easily shared across components.
-Remember unidirectional flow - data is going to go down the component tree, so you'll want our states as high as possible.
+To do this, you'll need to lift your state upwards so that all of the data is more easily shared across components.
+Remember unidirectional flow - data is *only* going to go *down* the component tree!
+Find the highest level of the tree in which there are two or more *sibling* components that need information about the same state; the state should reside in the parent of those components so it can be passed downward to all of them.

 ![](http://bitmakerhq.s3.amazonaws.com/resources/react-film-library-component-hierarchy.png)

 ### Task 1: Add State to the `App` Component

-Your `App` component will be the main place where states are set.
+Since we want both the `FilmListing` *and* `FilmDetails` components to know which list of films we're wanting to view, your `App` component will be the main place where states are set.
 From here, these states can be passed as props down to the other components.

 #### Step 1: Add a constructor to `App.js`